ErickMirandaTR/AIT-Installer/README.md

 ## Build Commands

 Set the environment and build for each configuration.
+Run commands in PowerShell.

 ### CI Environment